catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Running the ETL with Dagit
 --------------------------

-Dagster needs a directory to store run logs and some assets.
+Dagster needs a directory to store run logs and some interim assets.
+We don't distribute these outputs, so we want to store them separately from ``PUDL_OUTPUT``.
 Create a new directory outside of the pudl respository directory called ``dagster_home/``.
 Then set the ``DAGSTER_HOME`` environment variable to the path of the new directory:

 .. code-block:: console